goofy2k/MIDI-sequencer/README.md

       - a implement openPort  in MQTTdriver
       - b implement closePort in MQTTdriver
       - c check proper implementation by using isPortOpen
-      - d implement port->setCallback(HardwareMsgIn, this); in MQTTdriver
+      - d implement port->setCallback(HardwareMsgIn, this); in MQTTdriver  look in RtMidi init for how to set the callback
       - e implement port->ignoreTypes(false, true, true); in MQTTdriver
       - f check triggering the HardwareMsgIn callback by detecting the output of: std::cout << drv->GetPortName() << " callback executed   ";